nandita27iitp/counter-app/README.md

 # counter-app
-A easy JavaScript counter Application for beginners!
+An easy JavaScript counter Application for beginners!